ITesserakt/typst-bmstu-report/README.md

 ## Installation

-Since this package is not yet included in the official [Typst package list](https://github.com/typst/packages), so using it requires some manual setup.
+Since this package is not yet included in the official [Typst package list](https://github.com/typst/packages), using it requires some manual setup.

 One way to do this is by placing the package in your local Typst package directory:
 ```sh